JamesPImes/og_production_analyzer/sample/sample_readme.md

 but in theory, these might be the four wells that are relevant for determining whether a given oil and gas lease has expired.*

-The script then checks the records for those wells for:
+After downloading the records for all of the requested wells, the script checks them for:

 1. periods when there is no reported oil or gas production from any of the wells (and *__not__* considering shut-in wells to be producing).